lajax/yii2-translate-manager/README.md

 It also allows you to translate text on the client side (on the live webpage) without having to log in to the translating interface. (frontendTranslation).

-On the server side it can handle database or one-dimensional array elements and Yii::t functions.
+On the server side it can handle database or one-dimensional/multidimensional array elements and Yii::t functions.
 You can exclude files, folders or categories to prevent them from being translated.

 Installation